 It is important that when additional support is required that children receive this at the earliest possible stage to prevent issues escalating to a significant level and to minimise the longer term impact on children.
 Children can be supported through a range of services such as Schools, Health Services and Voluntary Sector Services.
 An example might be a child accessing some group work support at school or a parent attending a parenting programme in the community.
 In Wakefield, early intervention support is provided by the Children First Hubs, please see the Early Help pages on this website for information and data on children and families accessing the service.
 To further improve the early intervention approach, in 2020, the Wakefield the Wakefield Families Together programme was launched with services including Children’s Social Care Teams and Children First Hub Teams and partner organisations such as Health and Police co-locating within multi agency teams in a cluster model based around schools so they are closer to where children and families live.
 Where schools have concerns about a child and feel they may need additional support, Team Around the School meetings enable multi agency discussions to agree who is best placed to provide this support.
 The aim is that this will maximise early intervention and reduce over time the level of need for statutory intervention.

 In situations when it is agreed that a CIN plan is required for a child or young person, this will take some time for effective change to be achieved.
-In 2020 the highest proportion (30%) of children and young people had been on a CIN plan for less than 3 months, a relatively short period of time.
-This was higher than for statistical neighbours and nationally however the percentage with a plan between 3-6 months and 6 months – 1 year was more consistent with statistical neighbours and the English rate.
-In Wakefield in 20120, 28.5% of children had a CIN plan longer than 2 years, which was very similar to the rate for statistical neighbours.
+In 2021, 25.60% of children and young people had been on a CIN plan for less than 3 months, a relatively short period of time.
+This was in line with statistical neighbours and nationally.
+The percentage with a plan between 3-6 months and 6 months – 1 year was also consistent with statistical neighbours and the English rate.
+In Wakefield in 2021, 34.30% of children had a CIN plan longer than 2 years, which was very similar to the rate for statistical neighbours.
 The table below shows the full breakdown.

 Table 4 – % of School Age CIN with SEN Support

-The percentage of school age children in need with SEN support has decreased since 2017 and in 2019 this was slightly lower in Wakefield than for statistical neighbours with 23.7% of CIN with SEN Support.
-Similarly the percentage of school age CIN with an EHCP has decreased in the period and in 2019 the rate at 17.10% was lower than for statistical neighbours (20.43%) and for England (21.6%), suggesting there is a lower level of additional need in Wakefield for this cohort compared with other similar areas.
+The percentage of school age children in need with SEN support has decreased since 2017 but in 2020 Wakefield with 21.90% were in line with statistical neighbours with 21.40% of CIN with SEN Support.
+In 2020 the School age CIN with SEN Statement/ EHCP rate was 20.20%, slightly lower than statistical neighbours (22.36%) and for England (26.70%), suggesting there is a lower level of additional need in Wakefield for this cohort compared with other similar areas.
 During the same period, the number of active EHCPs has continued to increase in Wakefield, this may indicate that the support children and young people are receiving through their EHCP means that they do not have a level of need which needs to be referred to Children’s Social Care.